 Microsoft Project Server enables organizations to proactively manage resource utilization, identify bottlenecks early, accurately forecast resource needs and improve project selection and timely delivery.

-Microsoft Project Server provides the ability to fully describe the usage of individual team members to ensure that the organization understands how roles, teams, and departments are staffed to do project work.
+Resource Management in Microsoft Project Server provides the ability to fully describe the usage of individual team members to ensure that the organization understands how roles, teams, and departments are staffed to do project work.
 This model can also be extended to cover skills, subject matter expertise, application knowledge and other personnel attributes.

 Team members have calendars that describe their work schedules, which helps support project planning and collaboration between teams across geographies.
 Managers specify the percentage of the working time that the resource is available for scheduled work to allow for the calculation of capacity for a named individual and rolled up to teams and departments.